Multi-Center Federated Learning: Clients Clustering for Better Personalization: Experiments

 \subsection{Experimental Study}

-\paragraph{Comparison study.} As shown in Table~\ref{table:comparison}, we compared our proposed FeSEM with the baselines and found that FeSEM achieves the best performance in most cases.
+\paragraph{Comparison study} As shown in Table~\ref{table:comparison-1} and \ref{table:comparison-2}, we compared our proposed FeSEM with the baselines and found that FeSEM achieves the best performance in most cases.
 But, it is observed that the proposed model achieves an inferior performance for Micro F1 score on the FedCelebA dataset.
-A possible reason for this is that our objective function defined in Eq.~\ref{eq:new-objetive} does not take into account the device weights.
+A possible reason for this is that our objective function defined in Eq.~\ref{eq:new-objetive} does not take into account the number of samples per device as important weights.
 Hence, our model is able to deliver a significant improvement in terms of ``macro'' metrics.
-Furthermore, as show in the last three columns in Table~\ref{table:comparison}, we found that FeSEM with a larger number of clusters empirically achieves a better performance, which verifies the correctness of the non-IID assumption of the data distribution.
+Furthermore, as shown in the last four rows in Table~\ref{table:comparison-1} and \ref{table:comparison-2}, we found that FeSEM with a larger number of clusters empirically achieves a better performance, which verifies the correctness of the non-IID assumption of the data distribution.
+It is worth noting that the FeSEM-MA is comparable or worsen than FeSEM in our experiment.
+Because the Matched Averaging method usually works well that each client is randomly initialised while the FedAvg and our FeSEM initialized all clients using the global model.
+Different initialization strategies will cause different scales of diversity across local models, thus contributing to the performance in different ways.

+We also notice that FedAvg and NoFed perform better than some clustered FL baseline.
+The reason is that our experiment using the original federated learning setting that only split the dataset according to users or by the random split.
+Therefore, the non-IID and clustering assumption is not obvious in this situation.
+Therefore, the FedAvg and noFed perform well.
+In recent, some advanced data split methods have been used to further disturb the non-IID distribution across clients.
+For example, exaggerate the label distribution across devices by aggregating sample imbalance, or randomly assign different label set to each device.
+In these new settings, the FedAvg will perform worse, and the clustered FL methods will perform relatively better.
+Due to the limited space, we will use the original FL setting, and leave the new setting for future work.

-\paragraph{Convergence analysis.} To verify the convergence of the proposed approach, we conducted a convergence analysis by running FeSEM with different cluster numbers $K$ (from 2 to 4) in 100 iterations.
+\paragraph{Convergence} To verify the convergence of the proposed approach, we conducted a convergence analysis by running FeSEM with different cluster numbers $K$ (from 2 to 4) in 100 iterations.
 As shown in Fig.~\ref{fig:convergence}, FeSEM can efficiently converge on both datasets and it can achieve the best performance with the cluster number $K=4$.